rishh01/Footygram/README.md

-# footygram
+# Footygram

-An Instagram clone.
+An Instagram clone based on the teams and players and I like.

 ## Getting Started